jacanevaro/jacanevaro/README.md

 - 👀 I'm a Christ follower | Husband | Father | Process Analyst | Data Nerd| Classical Education Advocate
-- 🔭 I’m currently working on completing my Master in Data Science at Belhaven University.
+- 🔭 I’m currently pursuing my Master in Data Science at Belhaven University.
 - 🌱 I’m currently learning Python | R | SQL
-- 💬 Ask me about my relationship with Jesus.
+- ✝️ Ask me about my relationship with Jesus.
 - 📫 How to reach me: acanevaro@proton.me | www.linkedin.com/in/addisoncanevaro
 - 🛫 Fun fact: I've been to the top of the Eiffel Tower | Sydney Harbor Bridge | Gateway Arch